 Language is also of critical importance in contextualization.
 Intersectionality is a term that is often not translatable in different contexts and time and space is needed to understand the nuances across different national and local languages.
-This toolkit will be translated and published in French - and made available on the Webpage of the project.
+This toolkit has been translated and made available in English, French, Spanish, and local languages in Ethiopia and Myanmar.